auth0/docs/articles/quickstart/native/flutter/interactive.md

 The SDK requires manifest placeholders.
 Auth0 uses placeholders internally to define an `intent-filter`, which captures the authentication callback URL.
 You must set the Auth0 tenant domain and the callback URL scheme.

-<a href="https://github.com/auth0-samples/auth0-flutter-samples/tree/main/sample/android" target="_blank">The sample</a> uses the following placeholders:
+<a href="https://github.com/auth0-samples/auth0-flutter-samples/tree/main/sample/android" target="_blank" rel="noreferrer">The sample</a> uses the following placeholders:

 - `auth0Domain`: The domain of your Auth0 tenant.
 Generally, you find this in the Auth0 Dashboard under your **Application Settings** in the Domain field.
 If you are using a custom domain, you should set this to the value of your custom domain instead.
 - `auth0Scheme`: The scheme to use.
-Can be a custom scheme, or `https` if you want to use <a href="https://auth0.com/docs/applications/enable-android-app-links" target="_blank">Android App Links</a>.
-You can read more about setting this value in the <a href="https://github.com/auth0/Auth0.Android#a-note-about-app-deep-linking" target="_blank">Auth0.Android SDK README</a>.
+Can be a custom scheme, or `https` if you want to use <a href="https://auth0.com/docs/applications/enable-android-app-links" target="_blank" rel="noreferrer">Android App Links</a>.
+You can read more about setting this value in the <a href="https://github.com/auth0/Auth0.Android#a-note-about-app-deep-linking" target="_blank" rel="noreferrer">Auth0.Android SDK README</a>.

 :::note
 You do not need to declare a specific `intent-filter` for your activity because you defined the manifest placeholders with your Auth0 **Domain** and **Scheme** values.
 The library handles the redirection for you.